Skip to content

 Example

-The following example represents the correct GeoJSON for specifying two geofences: one for Braze headquarters in NYC, and one for the Statue of Liberty south of Manhattan.
+The following example shows the correct GeoJSON format for specifying two geofences: one for Braze headquarters in NYC, and one for the Statue of Liberty south of Manhattan.

 1